SpiceDB Documentation

 Configuring Dispatch TLS

-SpiceDB [dispatches] work across instances in the same deployment via [gRPC].
+SpiceDB dispatches work across instances in the same deployment via gRPC (opens in a new tab).
 We'll be securing this pod-to-pod communication with its own internal-only certificate:

 kubectl apply --server-side -f - <<EOF